Judith Keppel: TV quiz shows

 Keppel appeared on the 20 November 2000 episode of the UK edition of Who Wants to Be a Millionaire?, becoming the 12th winner in the world and the first in the UK to win one million pounds.
 At the time, she was a garden designer living in Fulham and was "struggling for money".
 Nonetheless, she had spent about £100 phoning the quiz show more than 50 times to secure a place.
 "BT rang me up and said, 'Do you realise your telephone bills are rising?'"

-There was speculation at the time that the win was leaked to the press so that ITV would draw ratings away from BBC One which was showing the last episode of One Foot in the Grave in the same timeslot.
+There was speculation at the time that the win was leaked to the press so that ITV would draw ratings away from BBC One, which was showing the last episode of One Foot in the Grave in the same timeslot.
 However, the Independent Television Commission cleared Celador and ITV of the allegations.

-Keppel formerly appeared on the Channel 5 quiz show Eggheads, where she and other quiz champions are pitted against four members of the public.
+Keppel formerly appeared, from 2003 until her retirement in 2022, on the Channel 5 quiz show Eggheads, as part of a team of quiz champions pitted against a team of members of the public.
+She made a reappearance in 2023 for the 2000th episode.